Thermal Fluid Benefits over Steam

 Steam systems are well known for corrosion problems.
 Air in combination with hot water, salts and other reactive contaminants presents an extraordinary potential for metal corrosion.
 Steam is abrasive and has virtually no lubricity.
 Add scale and deposits from minerals found in most all water supplies, and system problems quickly compound.

-Paratherm fluids are completely non-corrosive.
+On the thermal fluid system advantages is their non-corrosive properties.
 100% derived from natural U.S. feedstocks, they provide the same high degree of metal surface protection as the finest light lubricating oils.

 Steam systems require constant, unending maintenance — maintenance that is focused on steam traps, valves, condensate return pumps, expansion joints and water analysis and treatment.
 And when the power fails in a cold climate, steam systems are subject to freezing, burst pipes and damaged components.